The DIY Website Trap: Why Solopreneurs Waste Months on Wix and Squarespace

 Most solopreneurs don't get stuck because they can't drag a section onto a page.

-- A single page is fine
+- One page is fine

 - A short explanation of the offer (not a life story)

-- Proof (results, testimonials, screenshots, credentials, or a clear process)
+- Proof: results, testimonials, screenshots, credentials, or a clear process

-- One primary call-to-action (book, buy, apply, or contact)
+- One primary call to action — book, buy, apply, or contact

-Why it takes so long to “finish” a Wix or Squarespace site
+Why It Takes So Long to "Finish" a Wix or Squarespace Site

 DIY builders feel like progress because you're always moving something.